bruce-hill/tomo/docs/optionals.md

 ## Syntax

 Optional types are written using a `?` after the type name.
-So, an optional integer would be written as `Int?` and an optional array of texts would be written as `[Text]?`.
+So, an optional integer would be written as `Int?` and an optional list of texts would be written as `[Text]?`.

 None can be written explicitly using `none` with a type annotation.
 For